blamebutton/disrupt/README.md

 Disrupt uses the [Apprise](https://github.com/caronc/apprise) notification library for Python.
 Check out their documentation for more advanced usages.

-Here is a small list of notificatio providers Apprise supports:
+Here is a small list of notification providers that Apprise supports:

 - Slack
 - Discord